Introduction to Transformers: an NLP Perspective: Efficient Models

 \subsubsection{Knowledge Distillation}

-\textbf{Knowledge distillation} is a process of compressing the knowledge in a large neural network (or an ensemble of neural networks) into a small neural network \citep{hinton-etal:2015distilling}.
-In supervised learning of neural networks, the objective functions are generally designed to represent some loss of replacing the true answer with the predicted answer.
-Hence we can minimize this loss so that the models are trained to output the true answer.
-While models are typically optimized on the training data in this manner, what we really want is to generalize them to new data.
-This is, however, difficult because we have no information about generalization in training with the ground-truth.
-In knowledge distillation, instead of forcing a model to stay close to the ground-truth output, we train this model to generalize.
-To do this, we directly transfer the knowledge (i.e., the generalization ability) of a pre-trained model to the model that we want to train.
+\textbf{Knowledge distillation} is a process of compressing the knowledge in a large neural network (or an ensemble of neural networks) into a smaller neural network~\citep{hinton-etal:2015distilling}.
+In the supervised learning of neural networks, objective functions are generally designed to quantify the error between the predicted and true answers.
+Hence, by minimizing this loss, models are trained to output the correct answers.
+While models are typically optimized on the training data in this manner, what we really want is to generalize to unseen data.
+This is, however, difficult because training only with ground-truth labels provides no direct supervision signal regarding generalization.
+In knowledge distillation, instead of forcing a model to match the ground-truth output, we train it to mimic the behavior (or output distributions) of a larger model.
+To achieve this, we directly transfer the knowledge of a pre-trained model to the model we wish to train.

 A frequently used approach to knowledge distillation is \textbf{teacher-student training}.
 A teacher model is typically a relatively large neural network that has already been trained and can generalize well.
-A student model is a relatively small neural network, such as a neural network with fewer layers, to which we transfer the knowledge.
+A student model is a smaller neural network, such as one with fewer layers, to which we transfer the knowledge.
 A simple way to distill the knowledge from the teacher model into the student model is to use the output of the teacher model as the ``correct'' answer for training the student model.
-Suppose we have a teacher Transformer model that can generate a sequence of distributions $\{\Pr(\cdot|y_0,\mathbf{x}),...,\Pr(\cdot|y_0...y_{n-1},\mathbf{x})\}$ for the input $\mathbf{x}$.
-To keep the notation simple, we denote the distribution $\Pr(\cdot|y_0...y_{i-1},\mathbf{x})$ as $\widetilde{\mathbf{p}}_i$.
+Suppose we have a teacher Transformer model that can generate a sequence of distributions $\{\Pr(\cdot|y_0,\mathbf{x}),\cdots,\Pr(\cdot|y_0 \cdots y_{n-1},\mathbf{x})\}$ for the input $\mathbf{x}$.
+To keep the notation simple, we denote the distribution $\Pr(\cdot|y_0 \cdots y_{i-1},\mathbf{x})$ as $\widetilde{\mathbf{p}}_i$.
 Similarly, we denote the output of the student Transformer model for the same input as $\mathbf{p}_i$.
-As usual, we consider a loss function $Loss(\widetilde{\mathbf{p}}_i,\mathbf{p}_i)$ (such as the cross-entropy function) for computing some distance between $\widetilde{\mathbf{p}}_i$ and $\mathbf{p}_i$.
+As usual, we consider a loss function $\mathrm{Loss}(\widetilde{\mathbf{p}}_i,\mathbf{p}_i)$ (such as the cross-entropy function) for computing the distance between $\widetilde{\mathbf{p}}_i$ and $\mathbf{p}_i$.
 Then, we can define the loss over the entire sequence as